SpectoLabs/hoverfly/docs/pages/keyconcepts/templating/templating.rst

 .. note::

     Data source name is case sensitive whereas other parameters in this function are case insensitive.
-    Secondly, you can refer hoverfly/hoverctl options or Admin API docs in order to upload CSV data source to running hoverfly instance.
+    You can use hoverctl or call the Admin API to upload CSV data source to a running hoverfly instance.

 Example: Start hoverfly with templating CSV datasource(student-marks.csv) provided below.